AntonioJacksonII/Crate/README.md

 - Designed using Adobe Experience Design.
 Preview it [here](https://xd.adobe.com/view/a662a49f-57e7-4ffd-91bd-080b150b0317/).

 ## Introduction
 This is a project augmented by 5 students at Turing School of Software and Design in the 4th module(of 4).
-The team consists of 2 front end students:
+The team consists of 2 front end students and 3 back end students.
+FE:
 - [December Garnet-Smith](https://github.com/garnetred)
 - [Melissa VanKempen ](https://github.com/Melizzo)
-and 3 back end students:
+BE:
 - [Antonio Jackson](https://github.com/AntonioJackson)
 - [Jack Cullen](https://github.com/jpc20)
 - [Max Mitrani](https://github.com/Lithnotep)